mlswg/mls-protocol/draft-ietf-mls-protocol.md

 } MLSSenderDataAAD;
 ~~~~~

-When parsing a SenderData struct as part of message decryption, the
+When parsing a SenderData struct as part of message decryption, the recipient
-recipient MUST verify that the sender field represents an occupied
+MUST verify that the `Client` populating the `sender` field is a member of the
-leaf in the ratchet tree.
-In particular, the sender index value
-MUST be less than the number of leaves in the tree.
+group.

 # Group Creation